-Controlling from within the graticule area
+Controlling from within the graticule area.
 Use the mouse or your finger in the graticule area to click and drag (or touch and drag) the following:

-- An on-screen cursor to another position on the waveform. - A waveform handle (see page 45) to change the vertical position of a waveform. - A waveform label (see page 45) or other screen text that you have entered to reposition it. - The horizontal reference marker (see page 45) to set the horizontal position. - The trigger level marker (see page 45) to set the trigger level.
+- An on-screen cursor to another position on the waveform. - A waveform handle to change the vertical position of a waveform. - A waveform label or other screen text that you have entered to reposition it. - The horizontal reference markerto set the horizontal position. - The trigger level marker to set the trigger level.